trillion-network/trillion-contracts/src/doc/token_design.md

 * A blacklisted address will be unable to call transfer or transferFrom, and will be unable to receive tokens.
 * transfer, transferFrom, and approve will fail if the contract has been paused.

+### Creating and Destroying tokens

+The FiatToken contract allows any account with the `MINTER_ROLE` to create and destroy tokens.
+The controller of these accounts will have to be members of Trillion, and will be vetted by Trillion before they are allowed to create new tokens.

+In the future, when we introduce Trillion partners and allow them to assume the `MINTER_ROLE`, we should consider adding a `minterAllowance` that allows Trillion to limit the number of tokens a minter can mint.

+### Blacklisting

+Addresses can be blacklisted.
+A blacklisted address will be unable to transfer tokens, mint, or burn tokens.

+### Meta transactions compatibility

+`FiatToken` implements gasless approval of tokens (standardized as [ERC2612](https://eips.ethereum.org/EIPS/eip-2612)) via the `permit` function.

+The `permit` method can be used to change an account’s ERC20 allowance by presenting a message signed by the account.
+Users may update their ERC-20 allowances by signing a permit message and passing the signed message to a relayer who will execute the on-chain transaction, instead of submitting a transaction themselves.